Team

 kbiggar@us.edu

-Dr. Celena Roebuck, Program Manager
+Dr. Celena Roebuck, Program Manager and US Teacher

-Prior to coming to YEI and University School faculty, Dr. Roebuck was a Superintendent of Cuyahoga Valley Career Center (CVCC) in Brecksville, Ohio.
-Her 30+ years of teaching and leadership experience in public schools has been largely devoted to Career and Technical Education in the State of Ohio.
+Prior to coming to University School faculty, Dr. Roebuck was a Superintendent of Cuyahoga Valley Career Center (CVCC) in Brecksville, Ohio.
 In recent years Dr. Roebuck has been the Manager, MBA Programs for Cleveland State University and prior to this she worked for ideastream® as the Manager of Educational Content and the Statewide Project Lead for the nationwide American Graduate Getting to Work initiative.
+Dr. Roebuck also teaches within the Master’s in Educational Leadership and Principal Licensure Programs for the Center for Educational Leadership at Cleveland State University and business courses within the Monte Ahuja College of Business on evenings/weekends.

 Dr. Roebuck holds a Doctorate in Educational Leadership from Ashland University, an MBA from Cleveland State University, and a BS in Secondary Education, Career and Technical Business Education from Kent State University.